18th Oct 2009

 The most sacred and solemn day of the Jewish calendar is Yom Kippur, a day of fast and communal repentance.
 It follows after Rosh Hashanah by a ten days.

-Thus the fall festivals are communal occasions.
+Thus the fall festivals are communal occasions according to both Jewish and the New World Christian traditions.

 The text of the Vahavta points strongly to family and community as it instructs followers, “And these words, which I command thee this day, shall be upon thy heart; and thou shalt teach them diligently unto thy children, and shalt talk of them when thou sittest in thy house, and when thou walkest by the way …”